atom/atom/docs/upgrading/upgrading-your-package.md

 TODO: image of deprecations in DepCop

-## View Changes
+## Upgrading your Views

-Previous to 1.0, views in packages were baked into Atom core.
+Previous to 1.0, views were baked into Atom core.
 These views were based on jQuery and `space-pen`.
 They looked something like this:

 ```coffee
 # The old way: getting views from atom